AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 </div>

-2. Filter shelf - The filter shelves were cut from a sheet of 1/8" PVC.
-To cut in the notches into the shelves the same techniques as with the filter plates was used, but varied for the different thickness.
-First a 1/4" hole (for the thickness of the center plates) was drilled at a measured location on the shelf with the drill press.
-The location of the notches depends on the number and location of the center plates.
+2. Filter shelf - The filter shelves were cut from a sheet of 1/8" acrylic.
+To cut the notches into the shelves, the same technique used for the filter plates was used but varied for the different thickness.
+First, a 1/4" hole (for the thickness of the filter plates) was drilled at a measured location on the shelf with the drill press.
+The location of the notches depends on the number and location of the filter plates.
 In the built model this was chosen to be at the 1/3 and 2/3 distances along the width of the shelf, to create 3 even sections.
 The update design, however, uses 3 plates.
 Upon drilling the holes, the notch was cut using the band saw.
-To get the angled edge of the shelf, a jig was constructed, first by the team and later by Tim Brock, of the machine shop.
-The jig provided an angled surface to attach the shelf through as it was led through the band saw at an angle.
+To get the angled edge of the shelf, a jig was constructed first by the team and later by Tim Brock of the machine shop.
+The jig provided an angled surface to attach the shelf to as it was fed through the band saw at an angle.
 This process required much precision and care.
-While it works, potential other methods of shelf fabrication should be explored.
-One option is to cut the shelves at an angle as a first step, to avoid needing to shave thin strips after holes have been drilled. this would save time and be less wasteful of the plastic.
+While it worked, potential other methods of shelf fabrication should be explored.
+One option is to cut the shelves at an angle as a first step to avoid needing to shave thin strips after holes have been drilled.
+This would save time and be less wasteful.

 <div class="alert alert-block alert-danger">
 How did you predetermine the location for the 1/4" hole?